 Misleading.

-• No decision can be passed solely by one village – cross-parish support is always needed.
+• No decision can be passed solely on the votes of one village – cross-parish support is always required for a motion to carry.

 For full transparency, all meeting minutes are available at www.windleshampc.gov.uk.